 Computers and high tech

-Jim grew up in a roofing family and always admired any decorative shingle project encountered and considered them to be “high art” and were always “looked up to”.
+Jim grew up in a roofing family and always admired any decorative shingle project encountered and considered them to be high art and were always looked up to.
 Some of his first decorative projects go back to the early 1970’s and most are still being enjoyed to this day.
-He was forced to retire from active roofing due to a sudden stop after an unintended descent from a roof.
-After recovering the use of his legs, he attended Seneca College School of Communication Arts (Toronto) for a diploma in computer graphics.
-He went on to establish a small, specialty printing company keeping his decorative shingle skills honed.
-In 2002 he released a data CD on decorative shingles called “Before the Tin Man” which became a huge hit in a very, minuscule market.
+He attended Seneca College School of Communication Arts (Toronto) for a diploma in computer graphics.
+He went on to establish a small, specialty printing company.
+In 2002 he released a data CD on decorative shingles called “Before the Tin Man”.

 Check out the above YouTube link to learn about nail strippers and stick nailing.